 Ivan felt his heart tighten within his chest, reminding him that he needed to take his medicine.

 “And how exactly did you come across this information?” he asked, taking in a slow deep breath to keep his composure.
 The fact that Gilbert knew anything about his business history was unsettling and very suspicious.
 No one knew of his business problems except for General Winter and himself.
 What business was it of Gilbert to go poking his pale nose into these affairs?
 The man in question lifted his left ankle and rested it against his right knee, leaning back on the couch in a casual manner.

 “Through the grape vine so to speak, but don’t worry, I won’t breathe a word of this to anyone.”
-There was something in his tone of voice that Ivan could not ignore.
+There was something in his tone of voice that Ivan could not ignore - a hidden threat, perhaps?
 His eyes narrowed upon the German man before him.
-Something was up.
-Was that a threat hidden in his words?

 “If I didn’t know any better, I would think you were trying to blackmail me,” Ivan said in a calm undertone.
 It sent a chill up Gilbert’s slouched spine, causing him to sit up slowly.
 He quickly placed an innocent look upon his features.